 I trained as a figure painter for four years at Macalester College in St. Paul, MN, USA.
 Afterwards, I moved to South Korea to teach English for three years, and traveled for another year to Thailand, China, Indonesia, Costa Rica, and northern Iraq.

 One sunny afternoon in Iraq, I was accepted on to the MA Children's Book Illustration course at the Cambridge School of Art.
 I moved to England in 2011, and halfway through the MA course, published my first picture book, Harold Finds A Voice, which was shortlisted in the UK for the 2014 Waterstones Book Prize.
 Three more books have followed since then, The Great Googly Moogly, Lemur Dreamer and Home Tweet Home.

-I just moved back to Wisconsin from England this January 2015 to join the Graphic Design and Illustration teaching department at Madison College.
-I do my best work at a wooden desk called Henry, overlooking the pine trees, with a snuffling spaniel, Charlie, at my feet.
+I moved back to Wisconsin from England to join the Graphic Design and Illustration teaching department at Madison Area Technical College.
+You can find me most days in the Drawing Studio with charcoal fingerprints on my forehead.
+I do my best work at a drawing desk called Henry, with a snuffling spaniel, Charlie, at my feet.